TSGECO/tsg/doc/tsg.md

 Implementations should validate that:

+- All elements are properly qualified with a graph ID
 - Chains have an odd number of elements (starting and ending with nodes)
 - Adjacent elements in chains are correctly connected in the graph
-- Group identifiers are unique across U, O, and C types
+- Group identifiers are unique across U, P, and C types within each graph
-- Paths (O-lines) only reference elements that exist in the graph
+- Paths (P-lines) only reference elements that exist in the same graph
+- Inter-graph links only reference elements that exist in their respective graphs

 ### Chain Processing

+- Process chains within each graph independently
-- When encountering a chain, implementations should extract all nodes and edges and add them to the graph
+- When encountering a chain, extract all nodes and edges and add them to the appropriate graph
-- The same node or edge can appear in multiple chains
+- The same node or edge can appear in multiple chains within the same graph
-- The structural integrity of the graph is defined by the chains
+- The structural integrity of each graph is defined by its chains

 ### Path Processing

 - Paths do not add new elements to the graph
-- Paths must reference existing nodes and edges
+- Paths must reference existing nodes and edges within the same graph
 - Paths can include orientation information (+ or -) for elements

 ### Read Continuity Verification